SELMA-project/Speaker-Recognition/README.md

 ## Dataset Information

-Dataset is an inhouse dataset consisting of over 392 Bundestag speakers with varying speaker duration from 30 seconds to 45 minutes.
+Dataset is an in-house dataset consisting of over 392 Bundestag speakers with varying speaker duration from 30 seconds to 45 minutes.

 Here we have selected 358 speakers based on the duration ranging from 10 mins of data to the maximum duration available in the dataset.

-Dataset link: /nm-raid/audio/work/mturan/Bundestag_speaker_data/Recognition/

 ## List of Speakers
-Here are the list of 358 speakers: [list of speakers](list_of_speakers.txt)
+Here is the list of 358 speakers: [list of speakers](list_of_speakers.txt)

 ## Model Performance

-Test set: is based on the video data collected for IBC demo.

-Test set location: /nm-raid/audio/work/shikkalven/SELMA/SpkRecBenchmark/DE_TestSet

 Test samples: 2751 test segments